thanif/Doubly-Linked-List-Stack-and-Queue-Implementation-in-C-/README.md

 # int Length()
 This function returns the number of nodes presently in the linked list.

-# The following is a summary of the functions that you must implement for the Stack class:
+# The following is a summary of the functions for the Stack class:

 # Stack()
 The default constructor for the Stack class.